abuiles/ember-101/working-with-javascript-plugins.md

 });
 ~~~~~~~~

-That is known as an anonymous module and even though its syntax is
+This is known as an anonymous module.
+Although its syntax is
-valid, the loader doesn't support that either since it expects named
+valid, the loader doesn't support this either because it expects named
 modules.

-I> In a near future people will be able to use **moment** or other
+I> In the near future people will be able to use **moment** or other
-I> JavaScript libraries via **import** but the integration is not ready
+I> JavaScript libraries via **import**, but the integration is not yet ready
 I> yet.
 See issue [#2177](https://github.com/stefanpenner/ember-cli/issues/2177) for
 I> more info.

-This whole problem is not really ember-cli's fault but the fact
+This issue is not entirely the fault of ember-cli, but in fact results from
-everyone is building their libraries in different formats making hard
+everyone building their libraries in different formats, making it difficult
 for consumers to use.

-But what can we do about it?
+What can we do about it?

 ## Wrapping globals

-Instead of consuming globals directly let's wrap then in a helper
+Instead of consuming globals directly, let's wrap then in a helper
-module which will help us foster the use of modules and also update or
+module that will allow us to foster the use of modules and to easily update or
-replace easily **moment** once we have a way to load it via the module
+replace **moment** once we have a way to load it via the module
 loader.

-First, let's create an utils file called **date-helpers**:
+First, let's create a utils file called **date-helpers**:

 {title="", language="JavaScript"}
 ~~~~~~~~